NicholasRabbit/TDD/Notes on TDD and Unit Test.md

 - A good test is atomic.
 - A good test is isolated.

+#### 2.1.
+How to ensure a query for the database is correct ?

+- We would rely on integration tests to verify that the sql is correct.
+Because we can't do that with TDD or unit tests.
+(P219 of the book named "TDD")

 ### 3，How to write a good unit test.